dt-orders/load-traffic/README.md

     dtdemos/dt-orders-load:1
 ```

-Use `run.sh` as a helper script to test the docker image.
+Use `run.sh` as a helper script to test the docker image using `docker run` command

 ```
+# example override of URL and PORT, run for 1 loops, 1 thread, 250ms thinktime, and debug OFF
+./run.sh 172.17.0.1 80 1 1 250 load.jmx false

-# example override of URL and PORT set to run for 20 loops
+# example override of URL and PORT, run for 1 loops, 1 thread, 250ms thinktime, and debug ON
-./run.sh 44.234.152.110 80 20
+./run.sh 44.234.152.110 80 1 1 250 load.jmx true
 ```

 # Development